Bootstrapping a fresh Linux install with Ansible

 If all looks good and there’s no errors, you can run the playbook for real:

-ansible-playbook bootstrap.yml
+ansible-playbook bootstrap.yaml

 Using MergerFS to combine multiple hard drives into one unified media storage